 Is the current law being correctly represented?

-This piece also by Women’s Space Ireland highlights the role of the Irish Human Rights and Equality Commission (IHREC) which has refused to say why it supports explicit recognition of “transgender, non-binary and intersex people” when it has already stated that
+This piece also by Women’s Space Ireland highlights the role of the Irish Human Rights and Equality Commission (IHREC) which has failed to say why it supports explicit recognition of “transgender, non-binary and intersex people” when it has already stated that

 “Transgender persons are protected under the gender ground for the purpose of equality legislation.
 Specifically, the gender ground means that you are entitled to equal treatment whether you are a man, woman or transgender person.” (email response from IHREC).